Skip to content

 Errors

-Validation failures produce the same response as every other validator in DaloyJS: 422 Unprocessable Entity as RFC 9457 problem+json, with each issue's path and message.
-You don't need to write an error handler — that's the framework's job.
+Validation failures produce the same response as every other validator in DaloyJS: 422 Unprocessable Entity as RFC 9457 problem+json, with an errors array of per-issue path and messagerecords.
+You do not need to write an error handler.
+That is the framework's job.

 ts